hubertusanton/silverstripe-seo/README.md

 ## Requirements

-* SilverStripe 3.0

-Silverstripe 3.1 under dev, use 3.0 branch for Silverstripe 3.0
+* SilverStripe 3.* -> use 3.0 branch for Silverstripe 3.0 !

 ## Documentation